Samysamy57/Portfolio/README.md

 # Open-Source Portfolio

-Welcome to the **open-source-portfolio** GitHub repository!
+Welcome to the **Portfolio** GitHub repository!
 This project is designed to provide developers with a fully functional full-stack portfolio template featuring an admin login.
 With this repository, developers can easily set up their own portfolio websites, customize them to their liking, and manage their portfolio content through a user-friendly UI.

 ## Overview